 Whenever your car isn’t functioning normally, you need to get off the road.
 Now that you’ve turned off the AC and are running the heat, you need to pull over and do some more troubleshooting.

 It’s crucial that you always keep in mind that these are quick fixes if you find your car overheating while you’re on the road.
 There’s a good chance that this could be an indicator of a much larger problem with your coolant flow or something else.
-If you notice your car’s temperature gauge getting into the red, you should contact your local mechanic as soon as possible.
-Call a tow truck or drive to the nearest auto shop to have your car checked out.
-They’ll be able to find out why your vehicle overheats in the summer.
+If you notice your car’s temperature gauge getting into the red, you should contact your local [[mavis_tire]] as soon as possible.
+We will be able to find out why your vehicle is overheating.

-Speaking of great mechanics, ASE certified technicians can help in any roadside emergency.
-Mavis Discount Tire is here whenever you need trustworthy and professional TLC for your vehicle.
+Mavis Tires and Brakes is here whenever you need trustworthy and professional love and care for your vehicle.
 We can fix your overheating issue and get you confidently on the road again.
-Call our friendly auto technicians today to make sure your car won’t overheat this summer.
+Visit your local Mavis to schedule an appointment with our friendly auto technicians to make sure your car won’t overheat this summer.